RedHatInsights/rhc-catalog-worker/README.md

 * Launch and monitor jobs on Ansible Tower.

-The Red Hat Connect (rhc) subscribes to a specific topic on the Cloud Connector based on its unqiue guid.
+The Red Hat Connect (rhc) subscribes to a specific topic on the Cloud Connector based on its unique guid.
 When a task needs to be done on the client the Cloud Connector sends a small message packet to the RHC which transfers the message to the Catalog Worker via GRPC.
 The message includes the url to get the task details, a date time stamp and the kind of task.
 ```json
 {